-Column O: For each FTE included on this form, multiply the amount entered in Column N by the percentage entered in

-Column E. Add up all of the entries in Column O and enter this amount on Line 9e of Form 4891.
+Column O: For each FTE included on this form, multiply the amount entered in Column N by the percentage entered in Column E. Sum Column O and enter this amount on Line 9e of Form 4891.
 This is the amount of proportionate total sales from FTEs that are unitary with the taxpayer that will be included in the taxpayer's apportionment calculation.